Auth API Validation Checks

 According to your product settings you can prohibit transactions with certain merchant types (per MCC) or by merchant ID.
 For ATM withdrawals in specified countries you can prohibit transactions at certain times of day.
 You can also arrange with Galileo to create account-level merchant controls (ALCs).
 (See Account-Level Authorization Controls for more information.)

-If the MCC or merchant ID is prohibited, Galileo returns 03 for Mastercard or 57 (transaction not permitted to cardholder) for all other networks.
+If the MCC or merchant ID is prohibited, Galileo returns these response codes:

 Country

 Galileo verifies that the transaction is taking place in a country that has not been blocked in your product settings.
-If the country has been blocked, Galileo returns 62 (card not valid in this region) for Visa or 05 (do not honor) for all other networks.
+If the country has been blocked, Galileo returns these codes:

 Fraud risk

 Galileo compares the value that the network provides in risk_score with the value set in product parameters (BRSGE, BRSMC or BRSPU).
-If the risk score exceeds the threshold, Galileo returns 59 (suspected fraud) for Visa and STAR networks, 63 for Mastercard, or 57 for the other networks.
-Risk scores are not returned when the transaction is an advice, because the transaction has already been acted on by the network.
+If the risk score exceeds the threshold, Galileo returns the response codes below.
+(Risk scores are not returned when the transaction is an advice, because the transaction has already been acted on by the network.)